 In recent years, many researchers represented various techniques in HIF detection.
-The application of Artificial Neural Networks (ANN) based algorithm for HIF detection in multi-grounded medium-voltage (MV) networks is described by Michalik et al. [3], where two signals are used to detect HIF in the system through the power calculation.
+The application of Artificial Neural Networks (ANN) based algorithm for HIF detection in multi-grounded medium-voltage (MV) networks is presented in [3], where two signals are used to detect HIF in the system through the power calculation.
 An intelligent approach for HIF detection in power distribution feeders using Probabilistic Neural Network (PNN) and Forward Neural Network (FNN) is used in [4].
 This approach uses the harmonic components of fault currents during HIF as an input to an Estimated Kalman Filter.
-In another study [5] an approach to protect the radial power system against faulty conditions using fuzzylogic scheme is introduced.
+In [5] an approach to protect the radial power system against faulty conditions using fuzzy-logic scheme is introduced.
 In this approach the signals of both voltage and current are used for detection.

-Lai et al. [6,7] reported that the Nearest Neighbour Rule (NNR) is used for determining the fault or non-fault situations, where the rms values of both voltage and current in various frequency bands are used to recognize the fault.
-Lai et al. [8] the measured phase current waveforms for different feeders in MV are used to detect HIF.
-A fault detection and classification algorithms that captures the current signals in the high voltage transmission system under HIF at one end depending on logic functions is introduced by [9].
-An intelligent technique for HIF detection using combined Extended Kalman Filter (EKF) and Support Vector Machine (SVM) have been Demonstrated by Samantaray et al. [10].
+In [6] and [7] the Nearest Neighbour Rule (NNR) is used for determining the fault or non-fault situations, where the rms values of both voltage and current in various frequency bands are used to recognize the fault.
+In [8] the measured phase current waveforms for different feeders in MV are used to detect HIF.
+A fault detection and classification algorithms that captures the current signals in the high voltage transmission system under HIF at one end depending on logic functions is introduced in [9].
+An intelligent technique for HIF detection using combined Extended Kalman Filter (EKF) and Support Vector Machine (SVM) have been used in [10].
 This technique uses the magnitude and phase change of fundamental and sub-harmonics components as an input to SVM.